adamhsparks/AWD_ShB_Interaction/README.md

 ### The R package

 This repository is organized as an R package.
-There are a few R functions in this package that were used to generate some of the diagnostic plots related to the analysis.
-However, for the most part I simply used the R package structure to help manage dependencies, to take advantage of continuous integration for automated code testing, and so I didn’t have to think too much about how to organise the files.
+Mostly I used the R package structure to help manage dependencies, to take advantage of continuous integration for automated code testing, and so I didn’t have to think too much about how to organise the files.

 To download the package source as you see it on GitHub, for offline browsing, use this line at the shell prompt (assuming you have Git